riversy/docker-developer-dns/README.md

 Resolve via developer-dns
 -------------------------

+You need to make sure your host can resolve the docker dns entries.

-On a system using resolvconf you can add this nameserver to the head.
+On a system using resolvconf (eg. ubuntu) you can add this nameserver to the head.
 ~~~ sh
 # echo "nameserver 127.0.0.1" > /etc/resolvconf/resolv.conf.d/head
 ~~~

+After making changes to resolvconf, you need to trigger a reload: `sudo resolvconf -u`

 On systems where openresolv is used you can use the file from [contrib](contrib/openresolv/resolvconf.conf) and place it in